Forest Walks for the Soul II

 Next, one crosses a pickle-making enterprise, the legacy of which has been passed on from generations.
 One also crosses a local school where a number of children study.

-Then, you come across carious housing complexes, such as Hill View Apartments, Anandam, Green Wood Estate and Misty Mountains where non-resident Himachalis like us have made our homes for the summer.
+Then, you come across various housing complexes, such as Hill View Apartments, Anandam, Green Wood Estate and Misty Mountains where non-resident Himachalis like us have made our homes for the summer.
 While walking towards Talai, you can view the mountain ranges on your right.
 On a clear day, you can see the snow-capped Himalayan range.
 You can also spot Shali Peak in the distance, which is a full-day trek popular with the locals.

 Rana Estate